GithubUserAccountAmazing/the-amari-project/README.md

 This project did not dig into using modifier prompts to produce faces.
 It is probable that higher quality faces could be produced with modified prompts.
 I also did not look into using img2img to produce faces either.
 It is likely that img2img could be a powerful tool as well.

- [more thoughts, data, charts, and files will be provided in the next several days]
+ [more thoughts, data, charts, and files will be provided over the next several days]